Apple's OS for iPad includes features that make it easier to use the iPad as a laptop replacement. Here's what you need to know about iPadOS.

-Mouse and trackpad support is coming to iPadOS as an accessibility feature, according to ZDNet's Jason Cipriani, noting that "mouse support is an AssistiveTouch feature and also works when a Magic Trackpad is connected to the iPad," and that it provides "a circular cursor that moves across the screen, acting as a finger would when touching the screen.
+Trackpad support — There is support for Apple's Magic Keyboard, Magic Mouse 2, Magic Trackpad 2, as well as third-party accessories connected over Bluetooth or USB.
+According to ZDNet's Jason Cipriani, "mouse support is an AssistiveTouch feature and also works when a Magic Trackpad is connected to the iPad," and that it provides "a circular cursor that moves across the screen, acting as a finger would when touching the screen.
 It's unclear how multi-touch gestures would work with a mouse pointer."

 How do I get iPadOS?

 The update is now available on compatible iPad models.
 To update, open the Settings app, and go to General > Software Update.
 For users of LTE-capable iPads, connecting to Wi-Fi is advisable to avoid overages or throttling as a result of downloading the update.
 ZDNet has additional advice on preparing your iPad for software updates.

 - Install iOS 14 and iPadOS 14 starting tomorrow.
 Here's how to download to your iPhone or iPad (CNET)

 - How to become an iOS developer: A cheat sheet (TechRepublic)